The Throne - Preview

 “Thank you for the invitation.
 I do enjoy a ride through the country and would very much love to meet your sister.”

 The three walked side by side down the hallway until Gwen decided she could handle Colette’s piercing eyes no longer and took her leave, rejoining the ballroom.

 “It has been lovely, but I fear I have been absent from the ballroom far too long.
 I’m certain my mother will wonder where I have gone and shall send a search party very soon.”

 Peter chuckled.
 “Yes, no one wants that.
 I have enjoyed your company immensely, and I hope you will honor me with another dance yet this evening.”

-“Most certainly if that is your wish.”
+“Most certainly, if that is your wish.”

 “I shall await your return then.”
 Gwen walked away and back into the ballroom.

-“Germany?!
+“Russia?!
 You are not serious, Colette.”

 “So I hear,” Lady Colette said, hoping her plan to turn Peter’s attention away from the Princess was working.